hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250604755v1-truth-in-the-few-high-value-data-selection-for-efficient-multi-modal.md

 ---
 layout: default
-title: Truth in the Few: High-Value Data Selection for Efficient Multi-Modal Reasoning
+title: "Truth in the Few: High-Value Data Selection for Efficient Multi-Modal Reasoning"
 ---

 # Truth in the Few: High-Value Data Selection for Efficient Multi-Modal Reasoning